nginxinc/nginx-ldap-auth/README.md

       ```
       docker build -t nginx-ldap-auth-daemon .
       docker run nginx-ldap-auth-daemon
       ```
+      If you desire to use a container with Python3, you can supply an appropriate build argument:
+      ```
+      docker build -t nginx-ldap-auth-daemon --build-arg PYTHON_VERSION=3 .
+      ```

     - **nginx-ldap-auth-daemon-ctl.sh** – Sample shell script for starting and stopping the daemon.
 Install on the same host as the ldap-auth daemon.